 Flying Fifteens with a sail number of 2700 or less, sail as a ‘Classic’, sharing the same courses but competing for their own trophies, as well as the main event.
 Some clubs are dominated by Classics and the competition is certainly no less enthusiastic!

-At the Australian National Championships the Classics compete for the Anniversary Trophy, and most of the states have special trophies for Classics at their State Championship.
+At the Australian National Championships the Classics compete for the Walbourn Trophy, and most of the states have special trophies for Classics at their State Championship.

 You can check if a boat is a classic from the Official Register.